CodeInTheSkies/Mining-CTAs-in-common-cancers/README.md

 ![Set2](/plots/VennDiagram_Set2_cancers.png)

 ### To conclude ...
 Through this multi-step analysis conducted using public data, we were able to identify a common set of CTAs that are highly expressed across a number of cancers of interest while showing little expression in normal tissues.
 These CTAs, shown in the above Venn diagrams, are deemed to be good candidates.
-Armed with this computationally generated shortlist, further lab experiements and trials can be confidently conducted to confirm these candidates and then proceed to seek clinical trials at a later stage of the research project.
+Armed with this computationally generated shortlist, further lab experiements and trials can be confidently conducted to confirm these candidates.
+Upon successful confirmation, the project can go to the next stage of seeking clinical trials for the CTA candidates.